How Cuddle Clones Captured 150,000+ SMS Ecommerce Leads with a Triggered Popup

 Clicking-through on the company’s most popular product, The Original Plush Cuddle Clone, lands me on this product page.

-Let’s take a look at how the company’s marketing team deploys various conversion elements throughout the page to improve sales.
+Let’s take a look at how the company’s marketing team deploys various conversion elements throughout the page to increase online sales.
 We've broken down the page into three sections.

 To start, in the critical "above the fold" section:

 - They show a hero image reminding the buyer of Cuddle Clones’ value proposition.
 It’s a picture of a pet sitting beside a look-alike plush clone.